Mr4x3/MySqlSync/README.md

-# MySqlSync Version 0.1*
+# MySqlSync Version 0.2*
-Package to compare and generate query file Needed to add, diffrence in schema, between two server development database and local database.
+Package to compare and generate query(patch) file Needed to add to destination database(production), so that new changes from development database can be incorporated into production database.

 Usages:
 >>python3 MySqlSync.py [options] <source> <target>